 Open House allowed us access and I was impressed with the way the building had been restored and made fit for 21st use.

+Amazing church with amazing details.
 We got this oficial private tour from Westminster that has access to the hidden library which was very nice.
 It s like a backstage and with lot of histories.
+We also went the previous night for the organ festival that was just mind blowing, organ is such a complete instrument.
+And having heard the performance in Westminster was just one of the life time experience.

 I attended while visiting London in June.
 The hospitality was beyond anything I have experienced.
 You immediately feel like you are a part of the church.
 The word was faithfully preached, the gifts of the Spirit were evident, and Jesus was glorified.